Fleshgrinder/nginx-session-ticket-key-rotation/README.md

 sh nginx-session-ticket-key-rotation/install.sh example.com localhost
 ```

+> Note that the program was only tested on Debian.

 ### Tests
 The repository includes unit tests for most functions and an integration test.
 To run the test either execute them separately (have a look at the test